sumit03guha/hello-tokio-async-rust/README.md

 - Using `tokio::signal` for Ctrl+C and other signal processing
 - Cross-platform signal handling

+### Task Cancellation

+- Cooperative cancellation of async tasks
+- Using `tokio_util::sync::CancellationToken` for graceful termination
+- Combining cancellation with `tokio::select!` for responsive task management
+- Clean shutdown patterns for long-running operations

 ## 🔍 Understanding the Examples

 ### Why Sequential Learning?